-- Improved communication between the department and IS&T on topics such as hardware, software, training, and support processes.
+- Improved communication between departments and IS&T on topics like hardware, software, training, and support processes.

-- Complete evaluation of the operating system and applications.
+- A thorough evaluation of your computing environment, operating system and applications.

-- Upgrade of the hardware and software (as needed, based on the evaluation).
+- Hardware and software upgrade as needed, based on the evaluation results.

-- Ensure that a computer's hardware, software and virus protection are up to date.
+- Ensure computer hardware, software, and virus protection are up to date.

-- Ensure that a sound backup strategy for the computer is in place.
+- Determine that a sound backup strategy for the computer is in place.

 All Windows systems in the program are encouraged to join the win.mit.edu domain.
 Once in the domain, software upgrades can be pushed in a more timely manner.

-The Administrative community is defined as personnel whose job is primarily administrative according to their job description.
+The MIT Administrative community's job is primarily administrative according to their job description.